huaze555/windows-caffe-faster-rcnn/README.md

 In `.\windows\CommonSettings.props` set `CpuOnlyBuild` to `true` and set `UseCuDNN` to `false`.

 ### cuDNN
-Download `cuDNN v4` or `cuDNN v5` [from nVidia website](https://developer.nvidia.com/cudnn).
-Unpack downloaded zip to %CUDA_PATH% (environment variable set by CUDA installer).
-Alternatively, you can unpack zip to any location and set `CuDnnPath` to point to this location in `.\windows\CommonSettings.props`.
+The cudnn files are already in main fold,which rename the cuda,include the bin,lib,include 3 folders Importantly, you must set `CuDnnPath` to point to this location in `.\windows\CommonSettings.props`.
 `CuDnnPath` defined in `.\windows\CommonSettings.props`.
 Also, you can disable cuDNN by setting `UseCuDNN` to `false` in the property file.

 #### Remark
-After you have built solution with Matlab support, in order to use it you have to:
+After you have built solution, in order to use it you have to:
-* add the generated `matcaffe` folder to Matlab search path, and
 * add `<caffe_root>\Build\x64\Release` to your system path.

 ## License and Citation